Entropy: The Markov Ordering Approach: Definition of Entropy by its Properties

 Neither the CR, nor the Tsallis divergences families have the additivity property.
 It is proven \cite{ENTR3} that a function $H_h$ has the additivity property if and only if it is a convex combination of the Shannon and Burg entropies.
 See also Theorem~\ref{thAddTrace} in Appendix.

-Nevertheless, they have the property of separation of variables for independent subsystems because of the coincidence of the level sets with the additive function, the R\'enyi entropy (for all $\alpha> 0$).
+Nevertheless, both the CR and the Tsallis families have the property of separation of variables for independent subsystems because of the coincidence of the level sets with the additive function, the R\'enyi entropy (for all $\alpha> 0$).

 The Tsallis entropy family has absolutely the same property of separation of variables as the R\'enyi entropy.
 To extend this property of the R\'enyi Tsallis entropies for negative $\alpha$, we have to change there min to max.